SpongePowered/SpongeDocs/source/plugin/entities/ai.rst

 The first one is the default one: :javadoc:`GoalTypes#NORMAL {NORMAL}`.
 This part of the AI controls the behavior of the entity.
-This goal contains tasks such as attacking a target using a melee or ranged weapon and looking idly around the area, if there are no enemies nearby.
-If we want to override or modify the AI we will usually change this goal and it's tasks.
+This goal contains tasks such as attacking a target using a melee or ranged weapon and looking idly around the area if there are no enemies nearby.
+If we want to override or modify the AI we will usually change this goal and its tasks.

 The second goal is more for hostile mods: :javadoc:`GoalTypes#TARGET {TARGET}`.
 This goal contains tasks that help the